-This large, heavy 512 page book opens with the chronology of ancient Egypt of which the colourful pages are filled with small often overlapping vignettes accompanied by brief descriptions of the images and their relation to the theme of the page.
-Often I criticize this type of formatting as being distracting and ruining the flow of the read, however in this case it works as the script is really confined to the page in front of the reader and not relying on turning the next page to finish explanations.
+This large, heavy 512-page book opens with the chronology of ancient Egypt of which the colorful pages are filled with small often overlapping vignettes accompanied by brief descriptions of the images and their relation to the theme of the page.
+Often I criticize this type of formatting as being distracting and ruining the flow of the read, however, in this case, it works as the script is really confined to the page in front of the reader and not relying on turning the next page to finish explanations.

 The reader is told of the discoveries which have helped archaeologists construct the early dynastic period leading to the unification and the establishment of the earliest dynasties.
 The reader is at this point guided to the bottom of the pages which each kings serekh with his name in it are displayed with a few details, very informative.

 With the rise of a stable unified land, the kings of the Old Kingdom harnessed the Egyptian people during the inundation part of the year to building projects including the pyramids of the age.
 The excesses of the age brought to an end to the power of the god-kings ushering in a period of turmoil.

 With the rise of Thebes so follows the history of the Middle and New Kingdoms and the eventual fall into provincial status under the Romans.
 The read is enjoyable though occasionally there are errors though minor, in one case the reader is told that the royal cache tomb DB320 was emptied in 2 hours and in another case, Hatschepsut's sarcophagus from her tomb in the Valley of Kings is described as made of red earthenware when in reality it's quartzite.